tillbiskup/evedata/docs/eveh5.rst

 -------------------------

 * Do we need ``PV`` and ``AccessMode`` attributes on the HDF5 dataset level?
 Using the name/XMLID attribute should allow for obtaining the relevant information from the SCML/XML files stored as individual datasets in the ``meta`` section.

+    * Having the information available from within the HDF5 file does not hurt, but allows other programs only reading the HDF5 file to access this information (and set the respective EPICS PV if desired).

 * Do we still need snapshots, although options for devices are either added as static attributes or additional columns to the HDF5 datasets of the respective devices?

     * Snapshots of axes and devices, but not channels, that are not actively used during a scan, may be a conceptually valid scenario, though.
 In any case, snapshots should contain HDF5 datasets representing (abstract) devices (together with their options, if available), but not bare options, as in eveH5 v7.